BineetPradhan/PowerBI-Project_1/README.md

 9. **Finance Dashboard** - Created an interactive dashboard with navigation, slicers, KPIs, and external links.

 ## 📂 Files Included
-- `PowerBI-Assignment.pbix` - The Power BI project file containing all visualizations.
+- `Power_BI_Assignment.pbix` - The Power BI project file containing all visualizations.
 - `README.md` - Documentation for the project.

 ## 📌 Dataset References